Monthly Archives: August 2014

 It wasn’t like the other beach parties I have gone to where the participants were all hard-partying youngsters; everyone in the family had fun, not to mention exercise with all the dancing!

-Not many things in life are free, so I am sure the residents appreciated this annual event which brought the entire community out together at night to have fun.
+I ended my night with a cocktail…well, maybe 2 ;) Not many things in life are free, so I am sure the residents appreciated this annual event which brought the entire community out together at night to have fun.
 The numerous varied activities also meant that there was something to interest everyone.
 I wish I had the time for clam-digging, so I will be looking forward to my next summer. :)

 When visiting heritage-rich Kinmen, there is nowhere better to stay than a historical resident house.
 These traditional southern Fujianese 闽南 buildings often came with a rich history and heartening stories as Kinmen was the site of fierce fighting between Communist and Nationalist forces when the latter withdrew from the mainland in 1949.
 I stayed at Chong Lou Minsu 銃樓民宿 located in the Shuitou village cluster.